pkibbey/projects-radar/README.md

 - Repository list: edit `projectConfig` inside `src/config/projects.ts`.
 Each entry accepts `owner`, `repo`, optional `branch`, and optional `displayName`.
 - Documentation files: by default the dashboard looks for `README.md`, `PROJECT_ANALYSIS.md`, `TODO.md`, and `PROJECT.md` in the repository root.
 Update `DEFAULT_FILES` in the same file to customize.
-- Project intelligence caching: the first time a repository is analyzed, the dashboard stores the AI output in `PROJECT_INTELLIGENCE.md`.
-Subsequent requests reuse that file instead of calling the model.
-Remove the file in GitHub if you need to regenerate it manually.
+- AI Analysis: The dashboard now uses **GitHub Copilot CLI** to generate AI insights by analyzing the full repository context (code structure, dependencies, patterns).
+To enable:
+  1. Install the GitHub CLI: `brew install gh` (macOS) or see https://cli.github.com
+  2. Install Copilot extension: `gh extension install github/gh-copilot`
+  3. Authenticate: `gh auth login` and ensure you have Copilot access
+  4. Set `GITHUB_TOKEN` in `.env.local` for repository cloning
-- AI settings: ensure LM Studio exposes an OpenAI-compatible server (default `http://localhost:1234/v1`).
+- Alternative AI provider: LM Studio is still supported as a fallback.
+Ensure LM Studio exposes an OpenAI-compatible server (default `http://localhost:1234/v1`).
 Override `AI_MODEL` or `LM_STUDIO_URL` as needed.

 ## Available scripts